 WordPress has a vast ecosystem of themes and plugins.
-Whilst themes primarily handle the appearance of the site, plugins extend the functionality.
+Whilst themes primarily handle the appearance of the site, plugins, like sms plugin for woocommerce, extend the functionality.
 If you have a WordPress site, you are most likely running several plugins by default even if it’s a fresh install.

 Having a vast collection of plugins available to us means we’re more likely to find a plugin that does what we want.
 But the age-old adage comes into play here ‘quality over quantity.